cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 Note that the key part of the previous example is in the `if` clause, which allows the compiler to detect _what_ it's compiling and react in response.
 We could imagine that this could be anything: the source code of a compiler, the password for the UNIX operating system, or the credentials for a specific application.

-Here is and example in which a password field is detected and a `MASTER_PASSWORD` is set to allow access to the application:
+Here is an example in which a password field is detected and a `MASTER_PASSWORD` is set to allow access to the application:

 {% highlight java linenos %}
 if (sourceCode.contains("password")) {